cdeucher/aws-eks/README_CERT_LETSENCRYPT.md

-# Setup EKS Cluster and LetsEncrypt with Certificate Manager
+# Setup EKS Cluster and LetsEncrypt with nginx-ingress

 - AWS Route53 DNS and HostedZone are required.